 All of us daydream from time to time.
 Unlike a dream you have while you’re sleeping, a daydream occurs when you’re awake.
 Like a regular dream, your mind might take you to a place far, far away from where you are.

 During a daydream, your concentration is elsewhere.
-You're physically in school or at home or wherever you are.
-But your mind is a long ways away from whatever is going on right in front of you.
+You’re physically in school or at home or wherever you are.
+But your mind is far away from whatever is going on right in front of you.
 Reality becomes blurry, replaced by a temporary vision or fantasy taking place in your mind.